100 WVIA Way

 He hit .285 with 81 home runs, 404 RBI and 285 stolen bases.

-He has publicly admitted squandering tens of millions of dollars he earned from baseball and afterward, and has had previous encounters with with law.
+He has publicly admitted squandering tens of millions of dollars he earned from baseball and afterward, and has had previous encounters with with law, as the AP also recapped on Friday.

 In February 2024, he suffered a stroke and moved to Scranton after rehabilitation.